vineelko/patina/README.md

 ## Build

-All of the patina crates can be compiled in one of 3 supported targets; aarch64, x64, or native.
+All of the Patina crates can be compiled in one of 3 supported targets; aarch64, x64, or native.

 ```shell
 cargo make build-aarch64